This page is obsolete, new course descriptions for 2008 courses coming soon!!

 APPRAISER CONTINUING EDUCATION COURSES

-7-Hour National Uniform Standards of Professional Appraisal Practice, Update Course, $179.00
+7-Hour National Uniform Standards of Professional Appraisal Practice, Update Course ($210 w/ books or $110 bring your own)

 This course focuses on recent changes to USPAP requirements for ethical behavior and competent performance by appraisers.
 It also includes some commonly misunderstood aspects of USPAP.
 This course assumes the participants have previously had a 15-hour USPAP course.